Requesting maps and media

-Media files include: maps, photographs, figures, audio and video files.
+Media files include maps, photographs, scientific illustrations (cover plates), figures, audio and video files.

-These are licensed by Lynx Edicions; all queries should be directed to: firstname.lastname@example.org.
+The print rights are owned by Lynx Edicions; all print queries should be directed to: firstname.lastname@example.org.

 Currently, Birds of the World sources range maps from eBird, BirdLife International, and NatureServe/Robert Ridgely.
 We refer you to the new eBird Status and Trends pages to see if there is a seasonal abundance range map for your species of interest.
 Those maps can be downloaded for single, nonprofit use, as is, at no charge.
 Please follow usage and citation conditions on that page.
 However, should you wish to modify the maps or use them in a for-profit publication, please contact email@example.com for a licensing contract.

 Maps credited to Robert Ridgely/NatureServe are not available through Birds of the World.

 Maps labeled Lynx Edicions/BirdLife International were first published in the HBW and BirdLife International Illustrated Checklist of the Birds of the World and the copyright is held by BirdLife International.
 Thus, please inquire with BirdLife at http://datazone.birdlife.org/species/requestdis.
 BirdLife maps are the source of record for world bird distributions, they have several map types that might suit your purposes.